ralf-meyer/molSimplify/tests/README.txt

   3. Create a test python script with the template shown below.
      threshMLBL: the threshold for checking metal-ligand bondlength and defaults to 0.1 A
      threshLG: tolerance for RMSD comparison of Ligand Geometries, and defaults to 0.1 A.
-     threshOG: tolerance for RMSD comparison of Overal Geometries, and defaults to 2.0 A If you are adding a small test cas (e.g. hexachloride), consider reducing this parameter.
-Otherwise it is likely fine it is.
+     threshOG: tolerance for RMSD comparison of Overall Geometries, and defaults to 2.0 A If you are adding a small test case (e.g. hexachloride), consider reducing this parameter.
+Otherwise it is likely fine the way it is.

 ############ test_yourTestCase.py  #########
 import helperFuncs as hp